-In 1980, nine attorneys established the business law firm of Dean, Mead, Egerton, Bloodworth, Capouano & Bozarth, P.A.
+In 1980, eight attorneys established the business law firm of Dean, Mead, Egerton, Bloodworth, Capouano & Bozarth, P.A.
 The founders were Stephen T. Dean, Robert W. Mead, Jr., Charles H. Egerton, Darryl M. Bloodworth, Albert D. Capouano, Stephen J. Bozarth, Lauren Y. Detzel and Lynn J. Hinson.
 With the exception of Mr. Dean, who passed away in August 2000, the founding partners remain active leaders in the firm today.
 We are well known throughout Orlando under our abbreviated name, Dean Mead.

-Dean Mead is ranked a top-five law firm in Orlando by Corporate Board Member magazine.
+Dean Mead is ranked as a top-five law firm in Orlando by Corporate Board Member magazine.
 Many of our lawyers have achieved the highest recognition in their fields, such as Board Certification by The Florida Bar, the AV Preeminent rating from Martindale-Hubbell, or inclusion in the Best Lawyers in America® and Chambers USA.
 We also have several attorneys named to “Florida’s Legal Elite” published in Florida Trend Magazine and “Orlando’s Best Lawyers” in Orlando Magazine.